-- Amazonian Colors- Catch of the Day- Cacao- Taperiba.
+- Amazonian Colors- Catch of the Day- Cacao- Taperiba (a type of mango).
 This is a cold dish with delicate flavors.

 3. Tubers- Oca- Olluco- Potato.
 It’s amazing what you can do with potatoes and root vegetables.

 We added this langoustine course from the a la carte menu.
 The crispy langoustines and tubers were served in a thick cream.

 4. Cured Duck-squid-onion-kanihua.
 As a meat course, it wasn’t heavy.
 What looks like pita pockets behind the duck is called kanihua.
 Kanihua is made from quinoa and other grains and colored with squid ink.
 It was filled with a type of cream cheese.
 We added the tartar to the bread pocket and ate with our hands.

 5. Vegetal Diversity- Yacon- coffee broth- chonta- artichoke.
 Combination of various earthy flavors.

 6. Beef & Coconut- Coconut- Cashew- Macambo- Paico.
 Though it was extraordinary, the richness seemed out of place with the lighter fare on the tasting menu.

 7. Frozen Purple Mashwa- pitahaya (also known as dragonfruit)- muna.
 Mashwa is a bitter tuber grown in Peru and Bolivia.
 In this dish, the chef has taken a root vegetable and made it into a dessert.

-8. Cacao from MIL- chirimoya-amazonian honey.
+8. Cacao from MIL- chirimoya (a sweet fruit) and Amazonian honey.
 Bitter chocolate and sweet honey come together in this dessert.

 If we had had more time in Lima we would have loved to dine here again and try more items on the menu.

 Pía León and Virgilio Martinez are creating a dining dynasty with their new projects and restaurants around the world.
 León and Martinez also lead the team of MIL in Cusco, ranked number 36 on Latin America’s 50 Best Restaurants.
 We can’t wait to see what else this dynamic duo conceive in the years to come.